 “..it is odd to say that even though Kingdoms Disdained is the best death metal album this year by some measure, it still isn’t good enough to be called a comeback or even a return to form for Azagthoth.
 The reason?
-He always was (and always will be) the gold standard against which all death and extreme metal guitarists and songwriters are to be measured.
+He was (and always will be) the gold standard against which all death and extreme metal guitarists and songwriters are to be measured.
 On this measure, Kingdoms Disdained doesn’t pass muster.”

-It was great to chat to Steve Tucker (listen here) about the album and believe me, and it wasn’t without trepidation that I focused on the lousy production job that I feel is the record’s most significant flaw.
+It was great to chat to Steve Tucker (listen here) about the album and believe me, it wasn’t without trepidation that I focused on the lousy production job that I feel is the record’s most significant flaw.
 Tucker was almost apologetic for arriving at my opinion, which told me a lot about the man’s character; he genuinely cares about how this album would be received.

-Live performances from 2017 available on YouTube of Morbid Angel performing cuts from the albums that Tucker has played on are stunning.
+Live performances from 2017 available on YouTube of Morbid Angel performing cuts from the albums Tucker has played on are stunning.
 The new band members are contributing, and Azagthoth is the ‘Chairman of the Board’ of supreme death metal guitar performance.
 The recent live videos enhance his rolled gold reputation.

 Whatever comes next for Azagthoth, his place in the halls of history as one of the greatest guitar players ever is assured.